micxye/reviews-highlighter/README.md

     Food here is pretty decent.,
     Don't come here.

-In terminal, navigate to review-highlights folder and then enter
+In terminal, navigate to root folder reviews-highlighter  and then enter:

-# npm start
+1. npm start
-# filename in reviews folder (marlowe.txt)
+2. filename in reviews folder (marlowe.txt)
-# number of highlights (integer)
+3. number of highlights (integer)

 Your highlights will be printed to the console!